Rafaelpta/extraction-data-pdf-cacd/README.md

 ## Installation

-Clone the repository to your local machine.
+Clone the repository.

-Install the required dependencies.
-Ensure that you have a compatible version of Python installed on your machine (Python 3.6 or later).
+Ensure that you have a compatible version of Python installed (Python 3.6 or later).

 ## Usage
 In "app.py", inject the results in "test_str" seen in the original document where the results are issued (normally under the 1.1 topic) (https://www.iades.com.br/inscricao/upload/303/20220606142252254.pdf ).